ratulparui/TCL_Scripting/README.md

 <a name="sub-subsection-213"></a>
 #### TCL_D2_SK1 L3 - Initialize variables for auto-creation variables task
 So we have created a shell script named as vsdsynth and using the shell script we are trying to invoke the tcl script.
-Now, we need to check how to access the .csv file through the tcl script
+Now, we need to check how to access the .csv file through the tcl script.
+Now we require some packages to extract the .csv file, we can start using the below commands.
+We are trying to create a matrix using struct::matrix m command.

         set filename [lindex $argv 0]
         package require csv
         package require struct::matrix
         struct::matrix m
-        set f [open $filename]
         set f [open $filename]
 	csv::read2matrix $f m , auto
 	close $f